kyebinan/Design_Pattern/README.md

 #### 2.ABSTRACT FACTORY
 Abstract Factory is a design pattern that allows to create families of related objects without specifying their concrete class.

+#### 3.BUILDER
+Builder is a creative design pattern that allows one to build complex objects step by step.
+It allows to production of different variations or representations of an object using the same build code.